-2023-24 Edition
+2025-26 Edition

 Informatics, B.S.

-If you answered yes to one or more of these questions, UC Irvine’s Informatics major just might be the choice for you.
+If you answered yes to one or more of these questions, UC Irvine’s Informatics major might be the choice for you.

-Throughout the major, a variety of project courses offer students hands-on experiences in creative design practices, app development, ethnography, information management, business IT, and other topics.
+Throughout the major, project courses offer students hands-on experiences in creative design practices, app development, ethnography, information management, business IT, and other topics.
 You learn how to apply your skills in different domains and work in different teams, culminating in a two-quarter capstone course in which you engage in a real-world project sponsored by a company or organization outside the university.

-Overall, the major strongly emphasizes people and design; building an understanding of how existing technologies shape human behavior, society, and culture; and how we can design future technologies that better fit human and organizational practices.
-Given the fluid nature of people’s expectations for information technology and what tomorrow’s technology can offer, students learn how to adapt to the continuous new circumstances of the profession — whether it is a new client and their habits, an emerging new device or software capability, or a new team and its practices.
+Overall, the major emphasizes people and design.
+It teaches you how existing technologies shape human behavior, society, and culture, and explores how we can design future technologies that better fit human and organizational practices.
+Given the fluid nature of people’s expectations for information technology and what tomorrow’s technology can offer, students learn how to adapt to the evolving nature of the profession — whether it is a new client and their habits, an emerging new device or software capability, or a new team and its practices.
+More information about the major and its opportunities is available at the Department of Informatics website.

 Freshmen Applicants: See the Undergraduate Admissions section.